Enugu (city): Water

 Access to water has historically been a significant challenge in Enugu.
 Drilling of borehole in the city is usually an exercise in futility because of the geological formation which has coal large deposits of coal underground.
 The residents got water by buying from commercial water tanker drivers, digging water wells and harvesting and storing rain water.
 The Enugu State Water Corporation was established in 1991 to address these challenges and is responsible for providing portable water to the urban population of Enugu State.
-The corporation's primary focus is on serving residents in Enugu Urban and Nsukka Urban, covering areas of 85 square kilometers and 30 square kilometers, respectively.
-Water production schemes in Enugu State are: Iva Valley Headworks designed to produce 4,500 cubic meter per day, Ajalli Owa Scheme with installed capacity of 77,000 cubic meter per day, Oji Augmentation Scheme that produces 50,000 cubic meter per day and Nsukka Scheme producing 19,000 cubic meter per day.
+The corporation's primary focus is on serving residents in Enugu Urban and Nsukka Urban, covering areas of 85 km2 and 30 km2, respectively.
+Water production schemes in Enugu State are: Iva Valley Headworks designed to produce 4500 m3 per day, Ajalli Owa Scheme with installed capacity of 77000 m3 per day, Oji Augmentation Scheme that produces 50000 m3 per day and Nsukka Scheme producing 19,000 m3 per day.
 Enugu's water supply infrastructure has not kept pace with its growing population.
-However, in 2021 the Enugu State government received $50million from French Development Agency, AFD, to support the state to revitalize the water schemes at 9th Mile Corner Nsude and Oji River.
-The Peter Mbah administration in November 2023 using the funds completed the water scheme at 9th Mile Corner Nsude, increasing the daily water production from an occasional 2 million liters to 70 million liters, with the Oji River water scheme expected to add another 50 million liters daily, bringing the total to 120 million liters daily.
+However, in 2021 the Enugu State government received N 68,748,000,000 (US$50,000,000) from French Development Agency, AFD, to support the state to revitalize the water schemes at 9th Mile Corner Nsude and Oji River.
+The Peter Mbah administration in November 2023 using the funds completed the water scheme at 9th Mile Corner Nsude, increasing the daily water production from an occasional 2,000,000 L to 70,000,000 L, with the Oji River water scheme expected to add another 50,000,000 L daily, bringing the total to 120,000,000 L daily.
 Reticulation of water to the various buildings remains a challenge, though being continuously addressed by the administration, as aged asbestos pipes are being replaced with modern ductile pipes.